ddnexus/pagy/docs/guides/how-to.md

 Pagy rely also on the `params` method inside the app, which should be a hash of the params from the request.
 Define an alias or a method if your environment doesn't respond to it.

+==- Use `pagy` outside of a controller

+The `pagy` method expects to be used in a controller or in any environmment that defines `params` and `request`, because it relies on them to set options like ':page' and to create the URLs from the request.

+If you use it in a model for example, you should explicitly pass the options that `pagy` would search into the `params`.
+You should also pass the request hash that you

 ===